-Peony plants are mostly herbaceous perennials that die back and regrow each year.
+Peony plants are primarily herbaceous perennials that die back and regrow each year.
 However, some are woody shrubs with kelly green foliage.
 Peonies are prized for their heavy, highly ornamental blossoms that seem to be filled with endless folds of ruffled pink petals.
 They’re a popular choice for wedding bouquets and celebrations because they symbolize long-lasting marriage and trust.
-They’re also easy to grow, and will bloom during the summer in most temperate gardens.
+They’re also easy to grow and will bloom during the summer in most temperate gardens.

 67. Peruvian Lily (Alstroemeria)